Noor Amin Ahmad

-Noor Amin bin Ahmad (born 20 February 1982) is a Malaysian politician who has served as the Member of Parliament (MP) for Kangar since May 2018.
-He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) opposition coalition.
-He has also served the State Chairman of PH of Perlis since May 2021.
+Noor Amin bin Ahmad (born 20 February 1982) is a Malaysian politician who served as the Member of Parliament (MP) for Kangar from May 2018 to November 2022.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+He has served the State Chairman of PH of Perlis since May 2021.